top of page

 27a240d5-fb16-4f9d-ac95-6b6d6fd78e97.jpg

-By 15 years old, I could barely attend school, my symptoms progressed.
+By the age of 15, I could barely attend school.
+My symptoms progressed.
 Nausea, brain fog, extreme thirst, and an intense urge to urinate frequently at night, which would steal my sleep from me.

 “Libby stop skiving”